yvesHakizimana/Rwanda-GeoData-Library/README.md

 The library provides the following key methods:

 ### Province-Level Operations

 - `getAllProvinces()`: Retrieve a set of all provinces in Rwanda.

 ### District-Level Operations

 - `getAllDistricts()`: Retrieve a set of all districts in Rwanda.
 - `getAllDistricts(String provinceName)`: Retrieve all districts within a specific province.

 ### Sector-Level Operations

 - `getAllSectors()`: Retrieve a list of all sectors in Rwanda.
 - `getAllSectors(String districtName)`: Retrieve all sectors within a specific district.
 - `getAllSectors(String provinceName, String districtName)`: Retrieve all sectors within a specific province and district.

 ### Cell-Level Operations

 - `getAllCells()`: Retrieve a list of all cells in Rwanda.
 - `getAllCells(String sectorName)`: Retrieve all cells within a specific sector.
 - `getAllCells(String provinceName, String districtName, String sectorName)`: Retrieve all cells within a specific province, district, and sector.
 - `getAllCells(String provinceName, String districtName)`: Retrieve all cells within a specific province and district.

 ### Village-Level Operations

 - `getAllVillages()`: Retrieve a list of all villages in Rwanda.
 - `getAllVillages(String districtName, String sectorName)`: Retrieve all villages within a specific district and sector.
 - `getAllVillages(String cellName)`: Retrieve all villages within a specific cell.

 ### Location Validation

+This library includes custom validation annotations to ensure the integrity of geographical names across Rwanda's administrative hierarchy.
+The following validation annotations can be used to validate the names of provinces, districts, sectors, cells, and villages:

+- `@ValidRwandaProvince`: Validates that a field contains a valid Rwanda province name (e.g., `EAST`, `WEST`, `SOUTH`, `NORTH`, or `KIGALI`).
+- `@ValidRwandaDistrict`: Validates that a field contains a valid Rwanda district name.
+- `@ValidRwandaSector`: Validates that a field contains a valid Rwanda sector name.
+- `@ValidRwandaCell`: Validates that a field contains a valid Rwanda cell name.
+- `@ValidRwandaVillage`: Validates that a field contains a valid Rwanda village name.

+These annotations are implemented using Jakarta Bean Validation, and can be easily applied to Java classes or entities that require validation.

+Additionally, the method:

-- `locationExists(Location location)`: Validate a complete location sequence (province, district, sector, cell, and village).
+- `locationExists(Location location)`: Validates a complete location sequence (province, district, sector, cell, and village).

 ## Data Loading